Iceberg Orders Tracker

 - Stop the execution of the "Hidden" size at any moment.

-The impact of such manually managed Iceberg order on the price is very similar to the impact of equal Iceberg order.
+The impact of such manually managed Iceberg orders on the price is very similar to the impact of equal Iceberg orders.

 Iceberg orders vs Absorption

 Extrapolating the analogy between actual Iceberg order and the Iceberg order mimicked by an HFT, it becomes apparent that the impact of such orders is quite similar even for large time intervals between execution and placing of a new order on the opposite side (which also demonstrates the fractal nature of trading).

 It also becomes apparent that Iceberg orders and all of their higher-scale analogies act as Absorption of aggressive orders.

 Iceberg Orders Vs Regular Limit Orders